 14 at Purchase for permanent preservation as open space lands.
-S 19.
-All real property included in section eighteen of this act shall 16 be maintained for one or more of the following purposes: (a) open space lands and natural areas for maintaining plants, animals 18 and natural communities; and 19 (b) an area of natural or historic interest and beauty which provides .
+15 S 19.
+All real property included in section eighteen of this act shall 16 be maintained for one or more of the following purposes: 17 (a) open space lands and natural areas for maintaining plants, animals 18 and natural communities; and 19 (b) an area of natural or historic interest and beauty which provides .
 20 the public with passive recreational opportunities.
-S 20. (a) The state university trustees shall cause to be undertaken a survey of the real property included in section nineteen of this act.
-Fee 18, 2012 Such survey shall be completed and made available to the legislature and 24 the public not later than six months after the effective date of this 25 act. (b) The state university trustees shall develop, in consultation with 26 27 the department of environmental conservation, a stewardship plan for the 28 maintenance of the real property included in section nineteen of this 29 act as open lands.
-Such plan shall be completed and made available to 30 the public not later than six months after the effective date of this 720,18/20,1 31 act.
-S 21. (a) Any contract or leases entered into by the state university 33 of New York or the Purchase college advancement corporation pursuant to 34 this act shall provide that not less than 20 percent of the units in the 35 senior learning community must, upon the initial rental of the units and 36 upon all subsequent rentals of the units after a vacancy, be affordable 37 to and occupied or available for occupancy by individuals or families 38 whose incomes at the time of initial occupancy do not exceed 80 percent 39 of the median household income for the county of Westchester as calcu-40 lated by the United States census bureau. (b) All affordable units must be geographically integrated with the 42 market rate units and residents of such units shall be provided with and 43 have access to the services and amenities available to other residents 44 in the development. (c) Residents of the county where the development is located shall 46 have priority for the rental of 50 percent of the affordable units, 47 provided they meet the income requirements of this section.
-S 22.
-This act shall take effect immediately.
-Go to top
+21 S 20. (a) The state university trustees shall cause to be undertaken a 22 survey of the real property included in section nineteen of this act.
+Fer 15,2 012 23 Such survey shall be completed and made available to the legislature and 24 the public not later than six months after the effective date of this 25 act.
+26 (b) The state university trustees shall develop, in consultation with 27 the department of environmental conservation, a stewardship plan for the 28 maintenance of the real property included in section nineteen of this 29 act as open lands.
+Such plan shall be completed and made available to .
+30 the public not later than six months after the effective date of this 743-18/2012 31 act.
+32 S 21. (a) Any contract or leases entered into by the state university 33 of New York or the Purchase college advancement corporation pursuant to 34 this act shall provide that not less than 20 percent of the units in the 35 senior learning community must, upon the initial rental of the units and 36 upon all subsequent rentals of the units after a vacancy, be affordable 37 to and occupied or available for occupancy by individuals or families 38 whose incomes at the time of initial occupancy do not exceed 80 percent 39 of the median household income for the county of Westchester as calcu- 40 lated by the United States census bureau.
+41 42 market rate units and residents of such units shall be provided with and 43 44 in the development.
+45 (c) Residents of the county where the development is located shall - 46 have priority for the rental of 50 percent of the affordable units, 47 1 48 Go to to p